ezoray/NGOtoGo/README.md

 [SendAndReceiveNamedMessages](https://github.com/ezoray/NGOtoGo/tree/main/Assets/Examples/Messaging/SendAndReceiveNamedMessages) - Send and receive messages on a specific named channel by way of the UI.

+[SubscribeToNetworkEvents](https://github.com/ezoray/NGOtoGo/tree/main/Assets/Examples/Events/SubscribeToNetworkEvents) - Subscribes to and logs network events to give an idea of the network lifecycle and sequence of network events.

 ###  Notes

 If you are using ParrelSync in your own projects and the clone won't connect due to a NetworkConfig mismatch this is most likely due to the NetworkManager's Network Prefab List not always sync'ing with the clone.
 A quick fix for this is to untick Force Same Prefabs on the original project's NetworkManager.